-We understand that certain circumstances where a student's success at Rogers State University depends on the ability to live in a specific type of environment.
+We understand that certain circumstances where a student's success at Rogers State University depend on the ability to live in a specific type of environment.
 Students who are concerned that they will be housed in a situation that could impact their personal development, ability to sleep and study at RSU can apply for special consideration.
-Students will need to contact the Office of Accessibility & Disability Resources to complete the required paperwork and submit proper documentation.
+Students will need to contact the Office of Accessibility & Disability Resources to address ADA accommodations

-We offer some gender sensitive housing options to accommodate the unique circumstances of individual students such as a co-ed housing unit in UVA and UVB.
 Housing assignments are made on a case-by-case basis, recognizing the variability of individual needs and the fact that spaces may be limited.
 As with any applicant for university housing, we cannot guarantee that all stated preferences can be met.